-In honor of Breast Cancer Awareness Month and all the cancer warriors in our lives, we want to share some knowledge about what happens to hair during chemotherapy and how to pamper your scalp and hair during regrowth.
+In honor of Breast Cancer Awareness Month and all the cancer warriors in our lives, we want to share helpful information from our experts about chemotherapy hair loss and how to pamper your scalp and strands during regrowth.

 While overcoming cancer is the most important focus of anyone battling the disease, we hope our tips can help patients regain a sense of self-esteem and normalcy during this critical time.

 Breast cancer is the most common cancer in women worldwide, affecting about 12% during their lifetime.
 Not all patients will need chemotherapy, but it’s one of the most common treatment options for women ages 20-64, according to the National Cancer Institute.

 Chemotherapy works by launching powerful drugs into the body to seek out and destroy all rapidly dividing cells.
 Unfortunately, chemo can’t distinguish between fast-growing cancer cells and other healthy cells that multiply quickly – like hair follicles.

 That’s why hair loss is the most recognizable sign of chemo treatment.
 It’s also the most devastating side effect for women who feel losing their locks also means losing their femininity and beauty.